StoneOrbits/VortexEngine/docs/single_led_patterns.md

  - **Blend Patterns** will smoothly blend from color to color (while strobing)

-## Basic Patterns
+## Strobe Patterns

-Basic patterns cover all possible patterns which blink on and off.
-They have the following parameters:
+Strobe patterns are the most basic kind of pattern, they simply blink from color to color in the colorset.
+A strobe pattern has the following parameters:

- - on duration: how long the led blinks on for
+ - **on duration**: how long the led stays on each 'blink'
- - off duration: how long the led is off each blink
+ - **off duration**: the amount of time the led stays off between each 'blink'
- - gap duration: how large of a gap between each volley of colors
+ - **gap duration**: the length of the pause after a complete cycle of colors
- - dash duration: how large of a dash/line embedded in the gap
+ - **dash duration**: how large the extra burst of light is after the gap
- - grouping size: how many colors appear in a group before the gap
+ - **grouping size**: how many blinks appear in a 'group' before the gap

 ## Blend Patterns
-Blend patterns are similar to basic patterns but blend between colors in the colorset instead only using the selected colors.
-They have the following paramters:
+Blend patterns are nearly identical to strobe patterns but instead of blinking from color to color, they blend between colors in the colorset.
+They have the same parameters as strobe, plus two extra:

- - on duration: how long the led blinks on for
- - off duration: how long the led is off each blink
- - gap duration: how large of a gap between each volley of colors
- - dash duration: how large of a dash/line embedded in the gap
- - grouping size: how many colors appear in a group before the gap
- - blend speed: the speed at which the blend will progress
+ - **blend speed**: the speed at which the blend will progress
- - flip count: the number of times the blend will flip to complementary colors
+ - **flip count**: the number of times the blend 'flips' to complementary colors

 ## The Pattern List